LucasRohr/LucasRohr/README.md

 ## :smile: Fun facts:

-- I just can't go a day without listening to music, it makes everything better!
+- I just can't go a day without listening to music
 - Absolutely love dogs (have one myself)
 - Cooking is such a great time to me
 - I kinda like lists